 Most of the time, it appears as a simple fluid collection of near water density.

-Low output (less than 1000mL/day) is treated conservatively with a low-fat diet.
+Low output (less than 1000 mL/day) is treated conservatively with a low fat diet.
 High output usually treated with open or video-assisted ligation.
-Alternatively, thoracic duct embolisation can be performed by an interventional radiologist with a comparable outcome to surgical ligation.
+Alternatively, thoracic duct embolization can be performed by an interventional radiologist with a comparable outcome to surgical ligation.
+Medical therapy with octreotide (somatostatin analog) has been shown to be useful adjunctive therapy in the treatment of postoperative chyle leak following thoracic duct injury 11.

 - 1. Talwar A, Lee HJ.
 A contemporary review of chylothorax.
 Indian J Chest Dis Allied Sci.
 50 (4): 343-51.
 Pubmed citation